 Monitor Cash Flow

 You'll want your financial advisor and your accountant to work together on this one.
-Although their fields are somewhat closely related, financial advisors lack an in-depth understanding of most tax laws and accountants know very little about financial planning.
+Although their fields are closely related, financial advisors lack an in-depth understanding of most tax laws, and accountants know very little about financial planning.
 Together, these two professionals can help you plan strategies that reduce your tax without impinging on your cash flow.

 You may, for example, be able to recognize a time when you have the cash available to buy new equipment for your business and can do so when expending the purchase will do you the most good on your taxes.
 You want to tread carefully here, however.
-One way to lower your taxes is to lower your profits, at least on paper.
+One way to lower your taxes is to reduce your profits, at least on paper.
 Make your income look too low, however, and you may have trouble securing a loan or business credit.